 6.2.3 For complete guidelines and to obtain a permit, contact the Student Involvement.

 7. TERMINATION OF ASSEMBLY, EVENT, OR PUBLIC ADDRESS

-7.2 If a decision is made to terminate the assembly, event, or public address, the liaison from the sponsoring organization is responsible for making sure that any amplification stops, an announcement is made asking the crowd to disperse, or other action is taken to end the event.
+7.2 If a decision is made to terminate the assembly, event, or public address, the sponsoring organization is responsible for making sure that any amplification stops, an announcement is made asking the crowd to disperse, or other action is taken to end the event.